brianubyun/rchat/README.md

  - Allow clients to connect to the server via the client executable (./client_run).

  > From there, you can either:
- - Keep sending messages as a client to other clients that will be broadcast to the server or you can quit the chat server via //quit
+ - Keep sending messages or emojis as a client to other clients that will be broadcast to the server or you can quit the chat server via //quit
  - Close the server via server-side which would shut down all client connections and their respective client sockets via //exit

  ## Testing